 Next up, you will get a popup saying, “After your stream ends, you can go to Video Manager on YouTube to review the attached video on your computer and change the privacy setting and other controls.”

 Step #5.
-Now, YouTube app will open and tap on the capture button.
+Now, the YouTube app will open and tap on the capture button.

-Then, you need to allow the app to access your device camera and microphone.
-If asked you will have to verify your channel.
+Then, it would help if you allowed the app to access your device camera and microphone.
+I asked you will have to verify your channel.

 Step #6.
 Select GO LIVE.

 Note: In case you don’t have a channel, you will be asked to create one.

 Next, you have to create a suitable title and select the privacy setting.

 Step #7.
 Next, you will get some optional settings.